MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/BlockVolumeBase.md

 getMax(): Vector3
 `

+Get the largest corner position of the volume (guaranteed to be >= min)

 #### **Returns** [*Vector3*](Vector3.md)

 > [!IMPORTANT]
 > This function can't be called in read-only mode.

+> [!WARNING]
+> This function can throw errors.

 ### **getMin**
 `
 getMin(): Vector3
 `

+Get the smallest corner position of the volume (guaranteed to be <= max)

 #### **Returns** [*Vector3*](Vector3.md)

 > [!IMPORTANT]
 > This function can't be called in read-only mode.

+> [!WARNING]
+> This function can throw errors.

 ### **getSpan**
 `
 getSpan(): Vector3
 `

+Get a [*@minecraft/server.Vector3*](../../minecraft/server/Vector3.md) object where each component represents the number of blocks along that axis

 #### **Returns** [*Vector3*](Vector3.md)